EbrahimHamama815/Google_Capstone_Project_Cyclistic_Bike-share_Analysis/README.md

 | end_lat             | Latitude of ending station                              |
 | end_lng             | Longitude of ending station                             |
 | member_casual       | Type of customer per ride/trip                          |

+### :arrows_counterclockwise: Process:

+Due to the large data size, it wasn't possible to work with the data using excel without processing each file one at a time, so it was much better to Use **Python PANDAS** and jupyter notebooks to perform all the required data cleaning:

+1. Combine each month of data.
+2. Converting some data types to optimize memory usage.
+3. Exploring if there are aby duplicate or null ride_id.
+4. Separating geo data and ride time data into 2 different tables.
+5. Calculating ride_length, correct negative ride lengths.
+6. Categorize ride length times.
+7. Adding necessary Date/time columns for time series analysis.